ES-DOC/esdoc-errata-ws/docs/v2/testing.md

 	4.2.
 You will receive an email informing you that a moderator will review your errata in due course.

 	4.3.
 Verify receipt of email and navigate to the view errata URL contained within the email.

+## Test 002: Accept new errata

+0. Apply pre-requisites.

+1. Navigate to homepage as an `anonymous` user.

+	1.1.
+Press the `Login` button in page menu bar.

+	1.2.
+Authenticate via GitHub OAuth with GitHub user registered in `errata-moderation` team.

+2. Press the `Moderate` button in page menu bar.

+	2.1.
+You will be directed to the errata moderation search page.

+	2.2.
+A list of errata in various moderation states will be displayed.

+	2.3.
+Select an errata proposed in `Test 001`.

+3. Moderate proposed errata.

+	3.1.
+Click on `Moderate` button in page menu bar.

+	3.2.
+Select `Accept` sub-menu.

+	3.3.
+Verify application displays a confirmation message.

+	3.4.
+Verify system sends an email to anonymous user that proposed the accepted errata.

+4. Return to moderate page.

+	4.1.
+Verify that errata's moderation status has indeed been updated.